platformsh/platformsh-docs/src/configuration/app/web.md

 old-docs/
 ```

 The `application` directory contains a Python application.
 The `gitbook-src` directory contains a GitBook project that is the public documentation for the application.
-The `old-docs` directory contains a static HTML snapshot of legacy documentation for an older version of the application that is still needed.
+The `old-docs` directory contains a static HTML backup of legacy documentation for an older version of the application that is still needed.

 Assume that the GitBook source is compiled by the build process into the `_book` directory, as in the example above.
 The following `web` block will: